10% SALE!!! SALE!!!

 Chives

 A member of the onion family, chives are well worth cultivating in the vegetable and flower garden.
-They take up very little space, and the whole plant can be eaten from top to bottom - the bulbs as mild onions, the leaves in salads and flavouring, the flower heads as a splash of colour to salads.
+They take up very little space, and the whole plant can be eaten from top to bottom.

 QUICK GUIDE TO CHIVES